syt-honey/vboard/README.md

 # vboard

-A straightforward and user-friendly recorder that operates entirely offline and saves recordings locally.
+A straightforward and user-friendly recorder and board that operates entirely offline and saves recordings locally.